 - Executive functioning.

 Physical therapy encompasses exercises that help improve range of motion, muscle strength, coordination, endurance, flexibility, balance, motor skills, and general mobility.
 Physical therapy Stroke Treatments may also involve massage therapy, heat or water therapy, along with other interventions that will help improve a patient’s comfort and accelerate recovery.
-Joan Flynn is our Physical Therapist on our Brain Health Expert Team.
+Anthony Percoco is our Physical Therapist on our Brain Health Expert Team.
 She also provides Craniosacral therapy.